MishaAli/train-schedule-git/README.md

 ## Running the app

-In order to run the App, start with a local installation of npm.
-Begin by installing the npm dependencies with:
+In order to run the App, a Java JDK 7 or later to run the build is needed.
+Then the build can be run in the following manner.

-    npm install
+    ./gradlew build

-Then, you can run the app with:
+You can run the app with:

-    npm start
+    ./gradlew npm_start

-Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)
+Once it is running, app can ve browsed at [http://localhost:3000](http://localhost:3000)